MostAwesomeDude/construct/docs/tunneling.rst

 >>> PrefixedArray(VarInt, Int32ul).parse(b"\x02abcdefgh")
 [1684234849, 1751606885]

-Note that VarInt encoding should be preferred because it is both compact and never overflows.
+VarInt encoding is recommended because it is both compact and never overflows.
 Optionally, length field can include its own size.
 Then the length field must be of fixed size.

 Compression and checksuming
 ----------------------------------------

-Data can be checksummed easily.
+Data can be easily checksummed.
 Note that checksum field does not need to be Bytes, and lambda may return an integer or otherwise.

 ::